-Brazil regulator Anatel demands approval of Oi restructuring proposal
+Brazil regulator Anatel demands review of Oi restructuring proposal

-SAO PAULO/BRASILIA (Reuters) - The head of Brazil’s telecommunications watchdog, Anatel, demanded on Monday that debt-laden carrier Oi SA (OIBR4.SA) submit its latest restructuring proposal to the regulator before officially filing it with the bankruptcy court.
+SAO PAULO/BRASILIA (Reuters) - The head of Brazil’s telecommunications watchdog, Anatel, demanded on Monday that debt-laden carrier Oi SA (OIBR4.SA) submit its latest restructuring proposal to the regulator before officially filing it with a bankruptcy court.

+Anatel head Juarez Quadros told reporters in Brasilia that the regulator, an Oi creditor due to billions of dollars in unpaid regulatory fines, would wait for the country’s solicitor-general to give an opinion on the company’s proposal before deciding whether or not to vote for it.

-The company on Monday unveiled through a securities filing a restructuring proposal that includes a provision requiring the company to pay bondholders significant annual fees in exchange for capital they would inject into the carrier.
+Oi on Monday unveiled through a securities filing a restructuring proposal that includes a provision requiring the company to pay bondholders significant annual fees in exchange for capital they would inject into the carrier.

-Oi, in the filing, said its plan would involve a minimum capital increase of 7.1 billion reais ($2.16 billion), of which 3.5 billion reais would come from a cash injection and 3.6 billion from a debt-for-equity swap.
+The company said its plan would involve a minimum capital increase of 7.1 billion reais ($2.16 billion), of which 3.5 billion reais would come from a cash injection and 3.6 billion from a debt-for-equity swap.

-Speaking to reporters, Anatel head Juarez Quadros said the new plan could create “operational risks” for the company, which filed for Latin America’s largest bankruptcy proceeding ever, since it creates additional financial obligations.
-Quadros insisted on the right to approve the plan before the company files it with the court.
+Quadros said the new plan could create “operational risks” for the company, which filed for Latin America’s largest bankruptcy proceeding ever last year, since it creates additional financial obligations.
+He added, however, that the regulator is not considering a state intervention in the carrier at this point.

 Bondholders that inject capital into the company would receive an upfront fee of 6 percent on their contribution plus annual fees of 8 percent under the company’s plan.
 So-called “break-up fees,” resulting from contract breaches by Oi, would be around 10 percent to 13 percent, the company said in the filing.

-Oi said the new proposal would be filed shortly with the court in Rio de Janeiro that oversees Oi’s proceedings to restructure 65 billion reais ($20 billion) in debt.
+Oi said earlier on Monday the new proposal would be filed shortly with the court in Rio de Janeiro that oversees Oi’s proceedings to restructure 65 billion reais in debt.

 Societé Mondiale, a fund that manages influential shareholder Nelson Tanure’s stake in Oi, said in a statement that it was “satisfied” with the regulator’s demand.

-Negotiations around Oi have taken a number of dramatic turns just days before a key Nov.
+Negotiations around Oi have taken a number of dramatic turns just days before a Nov.
 10 assembly in which creditors will vote on a company plan to take the carrier out of bankruptcy protection.
 The company, the only fixed-line carrier in a third of Brazil’s 5,500 municipalities, filed for bankruptcy protection in July 2016.

 On one side, the company - led by Tanure - has been negotiating with a number of distressed-debt and special-situation firms to push through a plan that would result in a huge haircut for many bondholders.